Hobbies & Crafting

 Maximum digs per real-world day: 100

-Players are restricted to 100 digs on their character per real world day–resetting at midnight CT.
+Players are restricted to 100 digs on their character per real world day–resetting at midnight JST.
 In the future, there will be items to enhance this number.

 Abilities: Bore and Burrow